 Listen on the go!

-DevOps is an extension of agile software development approach and enables a simultaneous occurrence of software development and testing through continuous collaboration between all stakeholders.
-Enterprises today are witnessing a rapid adoption of DevOps to accelerate time to market and to better respond to and meet the ever-changing customer needs.
-DevOps has emerged from the necessity of businesses to respond more quickly to market changes for gaining competitive advantage and rapid business growth.
+DevOps is an extension of the agile software development approach and enables simultaneous software development and testing through continuous collaboration between all stakeholders.
+Today’s Enterprises are witnessing a rapid adoption of DevOps to accelerate time to market and better respond to and meet ever-changing customer needs.
+DevOps has emerged from the necessity of businesses to respond more quickly to market changes to gain competitive advantage and rapid business growth.

 Five stages of DevOps:

 - Normalization (Stage 1): Application development teams use version control.
 Teams deploy on a standard set of operating systems.

 - Standardization (Stage 2): Teams deploy on a single standard operating system.
 Build on a standard set of technology.

 - Expansion (Stage 3): Individuals can do work with manual approval outside them.
 Deployment patterns for building apps/services are reused.
 Infrastructure changes are tested before deploying to production.

 - Automated infrastructure delivery (Stage 4): System configurations are automated.
 Provisioning is automated.
 System configs are in version control.
 Application configs are in version control.
 Security policy configs are automated.

 - Self-service (Stage 5): Incident responses are automated.
 Resources are available via self-service.
 Applications are rearchitected based on business needs.
 Security teams are involved in technology design and development.

 - Build the foundation (Stage 0): Monitoring and alerting are configurable by the team operating the service.
 Reuse deployment and testing patterns for building applications or services.
 Teams contribute improvements to tooling provided by other teams.
 Configurations are managed by a configuration management tool.